 4) Upon arrival in the Northwest Louisiana area, you must check in and document your shoot.

 Using a Location-Enabled device (Phone, Tablet, etc), visit lafilmprize.com and, using the check-in button, submit your location data to us.
 Alternatively, you can come to our office (address further down this page) and check-in in-person during normal business hours.
 Part of your responsibility is to PROVE beyond a shadow of a doubt that your production took place when and where you say it does.
-Take pictures, take video, save receipts, etc. This will come in handy later when completing your Qualification Disc.
+Take pictures, take video, save receipts, etc. This will come in handy later when filling out the nodes in your Filmmaker Portal.
 To watch a video on how to check in, click here.

 5) Start filming!

-Principal photography must begin AFTER January 13, 2015 and STOP by the day of the deadline (Tuesday, July 14, 2015).
+Principal photography must begin NO SOONER THAN Monday, November 9th, 2015 and STOP by the day of the deadline (Tuesday, July 11, 2017).
 Production can only begin after you have been officially registered and you should check in as soon as possible.
 Teams may bring in talent, equipment, and crew from anywhere, but are encouraged to use local resources, including talent agencies, crew, rental facilities and studio spaces to lighten the load of what you need to bring in, if you are from out of town.
 Using local resources is by no means required, but it’s there for you… utilize it!
 Special offers made available by offices, studios and rental facilities are available on a first come first served basis.
 We usually post these to our Page on Facebook and to our resources page.
 Break a leg!

 6) Digging into Post-Production.